 2) what is a preservery?

 What’s that you say?
 You never asked any such question and preservery is a made up word?
 I’m just going to pretend you didn’t say that, Internet Stranger!
-If we’re going to be doing all this drinking on the Liquid Tour, we will need to fill our bellies so we don’t topple over and blight the beautiful streets of the Mile High City.
+If we’re going to be doing all this drinking, we will need to fill our bellies so we don’t topple over and blight the beautiful streets of the Mile High City.

 I even liked their fresh potato chips, and potato chips and whipped cream are usually the only two foods I don’t like.
 (If you’re going to spend the calories, just eat french fries and vanilla ice cream!
 Why go for the lesser option.)

-The husband in the couple, Obe, is a musician, so there are many portraits of musicians decorating the walls, My guide and I tried to guess who they all were.
+The husband in the couple, Obe, is a musician, so there are many portraits of musicians decorating the walls, My companion and I tried to guess who they all were.
 I was especially pleased with myself because I managed to identify the lead singer of Thin Lizzy.
-My guide wasn’t aware that we were playing a trivia game with these pictures, but I was, and I decided I won.
+My fellow diner wasn’t aware that we were playing a trivia game with these pictures, but I was, and I decided I won.
 That now makes me Queen of Denver.

 3) what is a cidery?